NSW Civil and Administrative Tribunal (NCAT) Guardianship Hearings

 How long does a guardianship order last?

 An initial continuing guardianship order is usually made for up to 1 year.
 In some cases NCAT can make a longer order.
-Renewed orders can also run for longer periods.
-NCAT reviews guardianship orders at the end of their term unless the legislation allows otherwise.
+Renewed orders can run for longer periods.
+NCAT reviews guardianship orders at the end of their term unless legislation allows otherwise.

 Reviews and appeals

 A review is different from an appeal.
 A guardianship order can be reviewed by NCAT.
-A party to proceedings may also be able to appeal a decision to the NCAT Appeal Panel or the NSW Supreme Court.
+A party may also be able to appeal a decision to the NCAT Appeal Panel or the NSW Supreme Court.